Shouson Chow: Public Service

 Chow was appointed a Justice of the Peace in Hong Kong in 1907.
 He was subsequently elected to membership of the North British Academy of Arts.

 In 1918, he founded the Bank of East Asia with three Chinese partners where he was the chairman of the board from 1925 to 1929.
 In 1922 he was appointed a member of the Sanitary Board, the precursor of the Urban Council, and the Legislative Council, where he served until 1931.

 In 1926, he became the first Chinese member of the Executive Council, and was knighted.
 In 1933, he was awarded an honorary Doctorate of Laws.

-During the Japanese Occupation of Hong Kong, Chow and other leading Chinese figures joined the Chinese Cooperative Council founded by the Japanese military which he was the chairman to maintain public order amongst the Chinese population.
-They did not suffer from punishment after the return of British rule.
+During the Japanese occupation of Hong Kong, Chow and other leading Chinese figures joined the Chinese Cooperative Council founded by the Japanese military which he was the chairman to maintain public order among the Chinese population.
+They did not suffer punishment for this collaboration after the return of British rule.

+He was publicly and privately connected with various branches of philanthropic activities.
+He was the President of the Hong Kong Society of the Protection of Children and Patron of the Chinese Mission to Lepers, member of the District Watchmen Committee, Permanent Advisor of the Tung Wah Hospital, Public Dispensaries, and the Po Leung Kuk.
+He was also advisor of the Chinese General Chamber of commerce and Honorary President of the South China Athletic Association and the Chinese Recreation Club.

+He was awarded Order of the Chia Ho (Excellent Crop) Third Class by President Yuan Shih-kai.
+In 1918 he was awarded Second Class of the same Order, and the Second Class Medal of Brilliancy by President Hsu Shih-Chang in 1919.
+He was knighted in 1926 and awarded the Order of the Silver Jubilee in 1935 by King George V.